Peippo1/marketing-analytics-pipeline/README.md

 ## ⏰ Airflow DAG Scheduling

-This project includes an Airflow DAG to run the ETL pipeline on a scheduled basis.
+This project includes Airflow DAGs to run the ETL and model training pipelines on a scheduled basis.

-### DAG: `marketing_etl_dag`
+### DAGs

+- `marketing_etl_dag.py`: Runs the ETL process.
+- `model_training_dag.py`: Runs model training using the processed dataset.

 - Located in the `airflow/dags/` directory.
-- Runs the full ETL process using Spark scripts.
+- Runs the full ETL and model training processes using Pandas scripts.
-- Output is written as Delta Lake files and optionally CSVs to the `data/processed/` directory.
+- Output is written as CSV files to the `data/processed/` directory.
 - Scripts used in the DAG are located in `airflow/scripts/`

 ### Run with Docker Compose